georgirtodorov/hr-app-review/README.md

 ![Requests](readme/requests.png)

-- Pending request count or clicking on request from the calendar opens the request
+- Pending request count or clicking on request from the calendar opens the request.

 ![Request Pending](readme/pending_request.png)